Legendary Television Host Regis Philbin Dead at 88 - E! Online

 Hollywood has lost a star.

-Regis Philbin has sadly died, People confirmed on Saturday afternoon.
+Regis Philbin has sadly died, E!
+News can confirm.
 The legendary television host passed away on Friday, July 24, at the age of 88.

-"We are deeply saddened to share that our beloved Regis Philbin passed away last night of natural causes, one month shy of his 89th birthday," his family said in a statement shared with the publication.
+"We are deeply saddened to share that our beloved Regis Philbin passed away last night of natural causes, one month shy of his 89th birthday," the Philbin Family said in a statement to E!
+News.

 Fans first fell in love with Regis in 1988 when he began co-hosting Live! with Regis and Kathie Lee, alongside Kathie Lee Gifford.